FACT CHECK: President Trump's Record On Jobs And Stocks

 The White House had telegraphed this move in May when the president unveiled a budget calling for cuts in food stamp spending.

-"We need folks to work," White House budget director Mick Mulvaney said at the time.
+"We need folks to work," White House Budget Director Mick Mulvaney said at the time.
 "We don't have enough money to take care of the people — everybody — who doesn't need help."

 As of August, there were more than 41 million Americans receiving food stamps.
-Advocates for the program note that the government already requires able-bodied adults without children to find work within three months in order to collect benefits.
+Advocates for the program note that the government already requires able-bodied adults without children to find work within three months to collect benefits.

 Trump also boasted this week about the rising stock market.

-"We have a stock market that has hit record highs 81 times since our election victory," he told cabinet members.
+"We have a stock market that has hit record highs 81 times since our election victory," he told Cabinet members.
 "It's at a new high right now."

-The S&P 500 stock index has risen more than 23 percent since election day last year.
+The S&P 500-stock index has risen more than 23 percent since Election Day last year.
 Along with a rising real estate market, that's helped to push the nation's total household wealth to $96.9 trillion.
 However, as NPR noted last spring, only about half the people in the country own stocks either directly or through retirement accounts.

 "You could argue that there's a trickle-down effect," said KPMG's Hunter, "but actual evidence of that meaningfully changing people's lives over the long term seems to be de minimis."